seqeralabs/wave-showcase/example9/README.md

-# Interactive debugging of remotely executed tasks

-Pipeline tasks executed with Wave and [Fusion file system](https://www.nextflow.io/docs/latest/fusion.html) features enabled can be debugged interactively regardless of whether that are  executed on the local computer or remotely.

-### Config

-This feature requires Wave and Fusion file system to both be enabled in your pipeline configuration.
+# Run a pipeline with S3 using Wave and Fusion file system

+### Summary

+This example shows how to use Wave to provision the [Fusion file system](https://www.nextflow.io/docs/latest/fusion.html) in the pipeline containers and access Google Storage as a work directory.

+### Config file

 ```
+google {
+  executor = 'google-batch'
-workDir = 's3://some-bucket/work'
+  location  = 'europe-west2'
+}

 wave {
   enabled = true